-Pediatric oncologist Margreet Veening and several colleagues published several articles on kidney damage and hypertension last year.
+Pediatric oncologist Margreet Veening and several colleagues published several articles on kidney damage in adult survivors and hypertension last year.

 Margreet Veening, a pediatric oncologist and late effects researcher at Máxima since 2018, is working with a KWF grant on research into kidney damage in adult survivors of childhood cancer (survivors) who received potentially kidney-damaging treatment.